KingBlap/KingBlaps-Android-Repository/README.md

 # KingBlap-s-repository
-My Kodi Build and My Kodi Backups
+My Kodi Build and My Kodi Backups.
-Just go to my Releases for the files and updates
+Just go to my Releases for the files and updates.